PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

 🐢 topics - communication channel between nodes

-🐢 discovery - automatic process of establishing a connection between nodes
+🐢 discovery - the automatic process of establishing a connection between nodes

  The tool that allows you to view and visualize the current state of the graph is: